 What’s Included with Motley Fool Options?

-- 12 Months of Motley Fool Options Newsletter
+- 12 months of alerts through the Motley Fool Options Newsletter

 These reports also include stock market news and information on advanced options trading strategies.

-Many options traders say ‘trade alternatives’ are one of the best features of the Motley Fool options service and having multiple options strategies to choose from is a game-changer.
+Many folks who trade options say trade alternatives are one of the best features of the Motley Fool Options service — and having multiple options strategies to choose from is a game-changer.

 One quote from C. Orsini says the following: